-.1 Supply and install all pipe rails to locations shown on the Drawings.
-Design pipe rails and anchorage of system to accommodate loadings required by code.
+- .1 Supply and install all pipe rails to locations shown on the Drawings.
+Design pipe rails and anchorage of system to accommodate loadings required by code. - .2 Fabricate pipe rail of standard weight ANSI Schedule 40 aluminum pipe, 48.3 mm od, mill finish, with intermediate horizontal rails and vertical posts at not more than 1500 mm centres.

-- .2 Fabricate pipe rail of standard weight ANSI Schedule 40 steel pipe, 48.3 mm of, mill finish, with intermediate horizontal rails and vertical posts at not more than 1500 mm centres. - .3 Height of top rail to be 1070 mm above floor or landing level with intermediate rail at midpoint or as detailed. - .4 Provide at least 50 mm clearance between every handrail and any wall to which it is fastened. - .5 Pipe rails shall be fabricated with all joints neatly and accurately fitted, welded and buffed smooth. - .6 Provide anchor plates welded to posts for side anchored railing sections, predrilled for fasteners. - .7 Provide 6mm thick by 150 high kick plates welded to steel posts or guards at perimeter of openings through the floor and at elevated platforms.
+- .3 Height of top rail to be 1070 mm above floor or landing level with intermediate rail as detailed. - .4 At stairs, height of pipe handrails shall be as indicated.
+Include intermediate rail along open sides of stairs.
+Provide at least 50 mm clearance between every handrail and any wall to which it is fastened. - .5 Pipe rails shall be fabricated with all joints neatly and accurately fitted, welded and buffed smooth. - .6 Provide pipe sleeves welded to anchor plates for side anchored removable railing sections predrilled for fasteners. - .7 Provide anchor plates welded to posts for side anchored railing sections, predrilled for fasteners. - .8 Extend posts above railings to 1800 mm above walkway surfaces for mounting of electrical light fixtures and equipment. - .9 Pipe rails to be installed on aluminum stairs shall have posts welded to stringers or as detailed on the Drawings.